Algorithms are deciding who gets the first vaccines. Should we trust them?

 But with limited public-health guidance and so many factors at play, the algorithms could also end up being blamed when things go south.
 Their application to potentially life-altering medicine only serves to raise the stakes.

-“On this huge global scale, the answer can’t be that people just operate off their own gut instincts and judgment calls,” said Cat Hicks, a senior research scientist who writes algorithms and builds predictive models at the education nonprofit Khan Academy.
+“On this huge global scale, the answer can’t be that people just operate off their own gut instincts and judgment calls,” said Cat Hicks, a senior research scientist who writes algorithms and builds predictive models at the Khan Academy, a nonprofit education organization.

 This data “gives us the chance to agree on something, to define a standard of evidence and say this matched what we all agreed to,” she added.
 “But you can’t cut humans out of the process.
 There needs to be testing, verifying, trust-building so we have more transparency … and can think about: Which people might get left out?”

 These clashes over vaccine transparency could play a growing role as supplies move from hospitals to private employers — and as people itch to resume their normal lives.
-A Centers for Disease Control and Prevention advisory panel on Sunday recommended that seniors and workers in essential industries — including police officers, teachers and grocery-store workers — be given access to vaccines first after health-care needs are met.
+A Centers for Disease Control and Prevention advisory panel recommended Sunday that seniors and workers in essential industries — including police officers, teachers and grocery-store workers — be given access to vaccines first after health-care needs are met.

 Front-line essential workers and adults 75 and over should be next to get the coronavirus vaccine, a CDC advisory group says

 But algorithms are already playing a key role in deciding vaccine deployments.
-Some of the first people to be vaccinated in the U.S., earlier this month at George Washington University Hospital, were selected by an algorithm that scored their age, medical conditions and infection risk, a federal official told the New York Times.
+Some of the first people to be vaccinated in the United States, earlier this month at George Washington University Hospital, were selected by an algorithm that scored their age, medical conditions and infection risk, a federal official told the New York Times.

 Algorithms are also guiding the federal government’s mass distribution of the vaccine nationwide.
 The Trump administration’s Operation Warp Speed is using Tiberius, a system developed by the data-mining company Palantir, to analyze population and public-health data and determine the size and priority of vaccine shipments to individual states.
-The effort has already been marred by supply miscommunications and shipment delays.
+The effort has already been marred by supply miscommunication and shipment delays.

-The Stanford “vaccination sequence score” algorithm used a handful of limited variables — including an employee's age and the estimated prevalence for covid-19 infection by their job role — to score each employee and establish their place in line.
-People aged 65 or older, or 25 or younger, got a bonus of 0.5 points.
+The Stanford “vaccination sequence score” algorithm used a handful of limited variables — including an employee’s age and the estimated prevalence for coronavirus infection by their job role — to score each employee and establish their place in line.
+People age 65 or older, or 25 or younger, got a bonus of 0.5 points.

 But the issue, some algorithmic designers said, was in how the different scores were calculated.
-A 65-year-old employee working from home would get 1.15 points added to their score — based purely on their age.
+A 65-year-old employee working from home would get 1.15 points added to their score — based purely on age.
 But an employee who worked in a job where half the employees tested positive for the coronavirus would get only 0.5 additional points.

-That scoring-system flaw, among others, left medical residents confused and frustrated when they saw that high-level administrators and doctors working from home were being vaccinated before medical professionals in patient rooms every day.
+That scoring-system flaw, among others, frustrated and confused medical residents when they saw that high-level administrators and doctors working from home were being vaccinated before medical professionals in patient rooms every day.
 Only seven of the hospital’s resident physicians were among the first 5,000 in line.

-Unlike more sophisticated algorithms, the Stanford score does not appear to have added additional “weight” to more important factors, which could have prevented any data point, like age, from overly skewing the results.
+Unlike more sophisticated algorithms, the Stanford score does not appear to have added additional “weight” to more important factors, which could have prevented any data point, such as age, from overly skewing the results.
 Further compounding the problem: Some residents told ProPublica that they were disadvantaged because they worked in multiple areas across the hospital and could not designate a single department, which lowered their score.

-When dozens of residents and others flooded the medical center in protest, a Stanford director defended the hospital by saying ethicists and infectious-disease experts had worked for weeks to prepare a fair system but that their “very complex algorithm clearly didn’t work.”
+When dozens of residents and others flooded the medical center in protest, a Stanford director defended the hospital by saying that ethicists and infectious-disease experts had worked for weeks to prepare a fair system but that their “very complex algorithm clearly didn’t work.”
 In a video of the scene, some protesters can be heard saying, “F--- the algorithm” and “Algorithms suck.”

-In an email to pediatrics residents and fellows obtained by The Washington Post, officials said “the Stanford vaccine algorithm failed to prioritize house staff,” such as young doctors and medical-school residents, and that “this should never have happened nor unfolded the way it did.”
+In an email to pediatrics residents and fellows obtained by The Washington Post, officials said that “the Stanford vaccine algorithm failed to prioritize house staff,” such as young doctors and medical-school residents, and that “this should never have happened or unfolded the way it did.”

-Stanford Medicine has since said in a statement that it takes “complete responsibility” for errors in the vaccine distribution plan and that it would move to quickly provide vaccinations for its front-line workforce.
+Stanford Medicine has since said in a statement that it takes “complete responsibility” for errors in the vaccine distribution plan and that it will move quickly to provide vaccinations for its front-line workforce.

-(Stanford is not alone in facing blowback: At Barnes Jewish Hospital in St. Louis, front-line nurses have launched a petition criticizing the hospital's decision to prioritize workers by age, rather than exposure risk.
-Hospital administrators have said they're just following federal guidelines.)
+(Stanford is not alone in facing blowback: At Barnes Jewish Hospital in St. Louis, front-line nurses have started a petition criticizing the hospital’s decision to prioritize workers by age, rather than exposure risk.
+Hospital administrators have said they’re just following federal guidelines.)

 An algorithm is a fancy word for a simple set of rules: It’s a formula, like a recipe, that uses data or other ingredients to produce a predictable result.
 For many, the term evokes the kind of machine-learning software used to translate languages, drive cars or identify faces in images without human input.